-The Sub-Fund invests at least 20% of assets excluding Ancillary Liquid Assets, deposits with credit institutions, money market instruments, money market funds and derivatives for EPM, in Sustainable Investments, as defined under SFDR, contributing to environmental or social objectives.
+The Sub-Fund invests at least 20% of assets in Sustainable Investments, as defined under SFDR, contributing to environmental or social objectives.

 The Sub-Fund excludes certain sectors, companies / issuers or practices from the investment universe based on specific values or norms-based screening policies.
 These policies set limits or full exclusions on certain industries and companies based on specific ESG criteria and/or minimum standards of business practice based on international norms.
 To support this screening, it relies on third party provider(s) who identify an issuer's participation in or the revenue which they derive from activities that are inconsistent with the values and norms based screens.
 Third party data may be subject to limitations in respect of its accuracy and / or completeness.
 The exclusions policy for the Sub-Fund can be found on the Management Company's Website (www. jpmorganassetmanagement.lu).